sethvincent/table-editor/readme.md

 # table-editor
-> a module for creating a (very) simple spreadsheet-style editor
+> a module for creating a very simple editor for tabular data.

 ## Install